Regenerative Organic Dry Bean Production in the Northeast

 Materials and methods:

 Weed management is the biggest challenge for organic dry bean growers.
 Rolled-crimped rye has shown promise in previous research to reduce weed and disease pressure in soybeans, dry beans and other crops.
 To date, only a single dry bean seeding rate has been trialed in this system.
 In comparable work with soybean, higher than typical seeding rates were found to be most profitable taking into account seed costs, and to best control weeds.
-Black bean seeding rates have also not been optimized for organic production systems in the Northeast, so this trial will also occur in tilled system at both research locations.
+Black bean seeding rates have also not been optimized for organic production systems in the Northeast, so this trial occurred in tilled system at both research locations.

 Treatment: Five seeding rates of black bean for organic no-till and tilled systems (side-by-side trials) (cv.
 “Zorro”)